 Thankfully, our Comfort Tips will help guide you through the purchasing process, from hiring a qualified dealer to exploring financing options.
 Designed for consumers like you, Comfort Tips will help you get the most out of your system, including how to improve your home’s indoor air quality and energy efficiency.

 - Keep Your Air Filters Clean.
 The cleaner the air filter, the more efficiently the system can run.
 What you may not realize is that optimum replacement times vary tremendously depending on usage conditions.
-A single-person home with no pets may require filter replacement every few months, while a multi-person family with multiple pets may actually need to replace their filters on a monthly basis or even every few weeks.
+A single-person home with no pets may require filter replacement every few months, while a multi-person family with multiple pets may need to replace their filters every month or even every few weeks.

 - Optimize Your Vents and Grilles.
 Make sure that your vents and grilles are not blocked or otherwise obstructed by things like curtains or furniture.
-Adjust them so that rooms that are unused do not get as much of the heating and cooling.
+Adjust them so that unused rooms do not get as much heating and cooling.

 - Shut the Doors.
 Remember your Mom reminding you that you were not raised in a barn?
 Turns out she did not just want to keep bugs from getting into the house; keeping your doors and windows closed when you are running your air conditioning or cooling keeps your heated or cooled air in the house.